kalkin/git-log-viewer/README.md

 An alternative to tig which supports folding the merges.

+## 2018-10-05

+The interesting property of tig(1) is that it internally uses git.
+This means all it log outputs are customizable.

+### Issues

+- Depends on not adapted yet (2018) version of prompt_toolkit@v2
+- The git log iteration and recognition algorithm needs to be reworked
+- prompt_toolkit@v2 has no List widget.
+Currently we use a `TextArea`.
+It is a hazzle to adopt it

 ## 2018-09-15

 Because we use prompt_toolkit@v2.0 this breaks all other applications depending